 I often wonder if this arose from the feeling that I didn’t fit in.
 My father was in the RAF, so we moved around and never settled anywhere for long, even after he was discharged.
 As I had little time to make long lasting friends, I read books, letting my imagination roam new worlds, filled with herioc characters, battling evil.

-My active imagination allowed me to embellish the stories I told to make them sound more exciting.
-While it made me popular, it also aroused resentment, which resulted in another strong-willed pupil proclaiming me a liar.
-When he rose and walked off, the others followed.
+My active imagination helped me embellish the stories I told.
+While it made me popular at school, it also aroused resentment, which resulted in another strong-willed pupil proclaiming me a liar.
+When he walked off, the others went too.
 I could have followed, but it meant admitting I was a liar, which I was not.

 I walked off in the opposite direction … something I’ve done for most of my life.

 The Famous Five novels by Enid Blyton encouraged me to be independent, spirited and resourceful.
 School taught me to take on the education system, which didn’t seem to understand the creative mind.
 It thwarted and trampled on my ambitions to become and actor, and crushed my interest in becoming an investigative journalist.

 Maybe I wrote to vent my frustration at a world that robbed me of my father, who died when I was eight.
 While my school report the following year described the difficulties I’d experienced, it also revealed my artisitic nature.

 ‘He expresses himself well in written work and has excellent powers of observation, which makes his descriptions accurate and vivid.’